loranger32/weight_tracker_roda/README.md

 ## Known Bugs

-- For an unknown reason (at the moment), if you signup with a "hotmail" email adress, you won't recieve the "confirm your email" email OR you will recieve it hours later.
-Things seems to be OK with an outlook.com email adress.
-I still don't know if it's a hotmail issue, a sendrgrid (configuration) issue or an issue in my own code.
+- For an unknown reason (at the moment), if you signup with a "Hotmail" email address, you won't receive the "confirm your email" email OR you will receive it hours later.
+Things seems to be OK with an outlook.com email address.
+I still don't know if it's a Hotmail issue, a Sendgrid (configuration) issue or an issue in my own code.

 ## Installation

 - Install latest stable ruby version (use a version manager like [rbenv](https://github.com/rbenv/rbenv), [rvm](https://rvm.io/) or [asdf](https://github.com/asdf-vm/asdf-ruby)).
-- Install Postresql and create a database (and a test database if you want to run the tests).
+- Install PostgreSQL and create a database (and a test database if you want to run the tests).
 - Clone or download the repository.
 - `cd` into it.
 - run `bundle install`.
 - The app assumes the following environment variable are set (do not put them under version control):
-  - DATABASE_URL ==> The connection info to your postgresql database (same variable name for development and production)
+  - DATABASE_URL ==> The connection info to your PostgreSQL database (same variable name for development and production)
   - TEST_DATABASE_URL ==> Connection info to your test database, if you want to run the tests
   - SESSION_SECRET ==> must be a string of at least 64 bytes and should be randomly generated.
 More info in the [Roda::RodaPlugins::Session documentation](http://roda.jeremyevans.net/rdoc/classes/Roda/RodaPlugins/Sessions.html)
   - SEQUEL_COLUMN_ENCRYPTION_KEY ==> Key to encrypt/decrypt the data before being saved into the database.
 [More information here](http://sequel.jeremyevans.net/rdoc-plugins/classes/Sequel/Plugins/ColumnEncryption.html).
-  - MY_EMAIL ==> The email adress where admin notifications will be sent in production mode
+  - MY_EMAIL ==> The email address where admin notifications will be sent in production mode
   - SENDRGID_API_KEY ==> to allow sending email in production mode (not needed in development and tests).
-Ovbsiously requires a sendgrid account.
+Obviously requires a Sendgrid account.
 - Run `rake db:migrate` to create the database tables (if the `TEST_DATABASE_URL` environment variable is set, it will also create the test database).
-- _(optionnal)_ run `rake db:seed` to insert the seed data.
+- _(optional)_ run `rake db:seed` to insert the seed data.
-- _(optionnal)_ run `rake` to run the test to confirm that everything works as expected.
+- _(optional)_ run `rake` to run the test to confirm that everything works as expected.
 - In development mode, you can use the [mailcatcher gem](https://rubygems.org/gems/mailcatcher) in order to send email to a local SMTP server
-- For a development server _with_ auto relaoding feature, run `rake ds`
+- For a development server _with_ auto reloading feature, run `rake ds`
-- For a development server _without_ relaoding feature, run `rake s`
+- For a development server _without_ reloading feature, run `rake s`
 - For a production server, run `rake ps`
 - For a list of all rake tasks, run `rake -T`